eriksre/rust_crypto_mm/docs/next_prompt.md

 Global state relies on std::sync::Mutex that gets locked inside async tasks; holding a blocking mutex while running on Tokio executors risks scheduler stalls and adds contention on every user-trade/report update (src/base_classes/state.rs:3, src/execution/gate_ws.rs:280, src/bin/gate_runner.rs:382).

 The execution worker parses every frame with serde_json::from_str into Value and stamps times with SystemTime::now, both relatively heavy system calls on the critical path; message rate spikes will magnify this overhead and SystemTime isn’t monotonic (src/execution/gate_ws.rs:403, src/base_classes/ws.rs:190, src/bin/gate_runner.rs:351).

+fix the inventory issues where it doesn't respect the max notional. start by init with the starting size via a get req, and then stream updates to that via ws. refresh every min or so.